periwinkle9/CSMultiworldDLL/README.md

 Functions for modifying the game can be found in `patch_utils.h`, and vanilla functions and variables can be accessed by `#include`-ing the relevant header(s) in the `doukutsu` folder.

+Finally, if you want to integrate this with Clownacy's mod loader, uncomment the `#define MODLOADER_DLL` line at the top of `modloader.cpp`.
+You'll probably also want to rename the output DLL file from `dinput.dll` to something more descriptive of your mod.

 All of the other files in the top-level directory generally don't need to be touched, unless you know what you're doing.